-Buildings and industry installations play an increasingly active role in their interaction with the energy system.
-Therefore, they are crucial elements in the transition to a carbon-neutral society based on renewable energy and increased energy efficiency.
+Buildings and industrial facilities play an increasingly active role in their interaction with the energy system.
+They are crucial elements in the transition to a carbon-neutral society based on renewable energy and increased energy efficiency.

-Buildings are an important factor for quality of life of citizens.
-Integrating different technologies, appliances and systems and linking various energy uses, buildings as well as their inhabitants and users represent a very high potential for climate change mitigation, energy generation, energy savings, storage, system flexibility and efficiency improvements.
+Buildings are an important factor for the quality of life of citizens.
+Integrating different technologies, appliances and systems and linking various energy uses, buildings, along with their inhabitants and users, represent a very high potential for climate change mitigation, energy generation, energy savings, storage, system flexibility and efficiency improvements.

 Industries, and especially those that are energy-intensive, could further improve energy efficiency, reduce their energy consumption and favour the integration of renewable energy sources.
-Industrial facilities' role in the energy system is changing, due to the need to reduce emissions, based on direct or indirect electrification, also a source of materials for production processes (e.g. hydrogen).
-Industrial and manufacturing complexes where many different processes take place near to each other can optimise the exchange of flows of energy and other resources (raw materials) between them.
+The role of industrial facilities in the energy system is changing due to the need to reduce emissions, based on direct or indirect electrification, which is also a source of materials for production processes (such as hydrogen).
+Industrial and manufacturing complexes where many different processes take place in close proximity can optimise the exchange of flows of energy and other resources (such as raw materials) between them.

-- Improve sector coupling : Processes, systems and business models supporting flexibility and efficiency of electricity and heat flows between an industrial plant or industrial clusters and the energy as well as transport system; - Tools and infrastructure for process control of production plants to optimise energy flows and materials in interaction with the energy system; - Relevant processes, design and materials, including low- and zero- emission industrial processes; - Flexibility and efficiency of electricity, feedstock and heat in industrial plants and the energy system; - Improved or new processes, design and materials to efficiently use, produce or store energy (including heat and cold) in sectors not covered by the "Digital, Industry and Space" cluster; - Strategies and low emission technologies for revitalising coal- and carbon-intensive areas in transition; - Smart buildings and large mobility hubs (ports, airports, logistic centres) as active elements of wider energy networks and of innovative mobility solutions; - Buildings life-cycle design, construction, operation, including heating and cooling, and dismantling, taking into account circularity, energy and environmental performance, as well as indoor environmental quality, for energy and resource efficiency, for well-being and health impact on the inhabitants, climate resilience, carbon footprint and recycling; development and optimization of novel advanced materials to increase the energy, carbon and environmental performances of buildings over the life cycle;
+- Improve sector coupling: processes, systems and business models supporting flexibility and efficiency of electricity and heat flows between an industrial plant or industrial clusters and the energy and transport systems; - Tools and infrastructure for process control of production plants to optimise energy flows and materials in interaction with the energy system; - Relevant processes, design and materials, including low- and zero- emission industrial processes; - Flexibility and efficiency of electricity, feedstock and heat in industrial plants and the energy system; - Improved or new processes, design and materials to efficiently use, produce or store energy (including heat and cold) in sectors not covered by the cluster 'Digital, Industry and Space'; - Strategies and low emission technologies for revitalising coal- and carbon-intensive areas in transition; - Smart buildings and large mobility hubs (such as ports, airports, logistic centres) as active elements of wider energy networks and of innovative mobility solutions;

-- New business models, approaches and services for renovation financing, enhancement of construction skills, engagement of buildings occupants and other market actors, addressing energy poverty and prenormative activities; - Energy performance of buildings monitoring and control technologies for optimising energy consumption and production of building as well as their interaction with the overall energy system; - Tools and smart appliances for energy efficiency gains in buildings; - Renovation processes of existing buildings towards 'Nearly Zero Energy Buildings' and innovative technologies, including social aspects, e.g. citizen empowerment, and consumer awareness and engagement.
+- Buildings' life-cycle design, construction, operation including heating and cooling, and dismantling, taking into account circularity, energy and environmental performance, as well as indoor environmental quality, for energy and resource efficiency, well-being of and health impact on inhabitants, climate resilience, carbon footprint and recycling; development and optimisation of novel advanced materials to increase the energy, carbon and environmental performance of buildings over their life-cycle; - New business models, approaches and services for renovation financing, enhancement of construction skills, engagement of buildings' occupants and other market actors, addressing energy poverty and pre-normative activities; - Energy performance of buildings' monitoring and control technologies for optimising energy consumption and production of building, as well as their interaction with the overall energy system; - Tools and smart appliances for energy efficiency gains in buildings; - Renovation processes of existing buildings towards 'Nearly Zero Energy Buildings' and innovative technologies, including social aspects such as citizen empowerment and consumer awareness and engagement.